area17/twill/README.md

 ```

 #### Rendering blocks
 As long as you have access to a model instance that uses the HasBlocks trait in a view, you can call the `renderBlocks` helper on it to render the list of blocks that were created from the CMS.
-By default, this function will loop over all the blocks and their child blocks and render a Blade view located in `resources/views/site/blocks` with the same name as the block key you specified in your CMS toolkit configuration and module form.
+By default, this function will loop over all the blocks and their child blocks and render a Blade view located in `resources/views/site/blocks` with the same name as the block key you specified in your Twill configuration and module form.

 In the frontend templates, you can call the `renderBlocks` helper like this: